 This indicates that these basis components are completely misaligned with the original task vectors, so tuning nonnegative scaling factors cannot interpolate back to the pretrained initialization.
 Geometrically (right panel of Fig.~\ref{fig:pca_geometry}), this failure arises because first, the bases are not anchored at $\theta_0$ but at $\bigstar$; second, even if we shift the anchor, the orientation of principal components is determined by the SVD implementation and the sign of PCs (boundary directions of the orange cone) doesn't affect the approximation optimality.
 The shaded orange cone spanned by nonnegative coefficients does not fully overlap with blue cone from merging original task vectors.
 In Fig.~\ref{fig:pca_geometry}, tasks to the far left are completely misaligned from PC bases interpolation, leading to irreversible information loss for addition.

-2. \textbf{Interpretability of directions.} In task arithmetic, each task dataset $D_i$ corresponds to a specific task vector $\tau_i$, so merging methods often rely on this 1-to-1 correspondence.
-A representative example is Localize-and-Stitch (\textbf{L\&S}) ~\citep{he2024localize}, which trains a binary mask to identify the most relevant parameters for each task by solving